|

-In 1896, when Dakyns left the High School to go to Morpeth, Kirwan was appointed
+When Dakyns left the High School in 1896 to go to Morpeth, Kirwan was appointed

 to replace him as Headmaster.
 His main subjects were mathematics and languages and,

-as the Shields Gazette described him, he was "an examplary head teacher".
+as the Shields Gazette described him, he was "an exemplary head teacher".

-In 1919.
-Kirwan took ill.
-He requested a leave of absence in order to undertake a
+In 1919, he took ill and requested a leave of absence in order to undertake a

-course of treatment but, sadly, he died a month before he was scheduled to take it.
+course of treatment.
+Sadly, he died a month before he was scheduled to take it.

 At his funeral, some sixty High School Cadets led the hearse, followed by a large